7 Benefits of Telehealth in Rural Communities

 • A more comprehensive array of Bluetooth devices are available for healthcare providers and patients.

-Cellular RPM device benefits:
+Cellular and celluar-connected RPM device benefits:

 • Transmits patient health data in the fastest, safest, most reliable ways.